-High sugarcane prices \Rightarrow steady increase of sugarcane and sugar production.
+High sugarcane prices $\rightarrow$ steady increase of sugarcane and sugar production.
 Persistent large sugar surpluses have to be stored or exported with the help of massive subsidies.
 These subsidies include export quotas, aids for marketing and transportation, and funding of buffer stocks.
-World sugar market flooded with subsidised Indian sugar between 2018/19 and 2020/21.